huggingface/optimum-habana/examples/stable-diffusion/training/README.md

 ```

 ### DreamBooth training example for Stable Diffusion XL
-we could use the dog images as example as well.
+You could use the dog images as example as well.
-we can launch training using:
+You can launch training using:
 ```bash
 export MODEL_NAME="stabilityai/stable-diffusion-xl-base-1.0"
 export INSTANCE_DIR="dog"